anmalkov/custom-authorization/README.md

 Many modern applications are using OAuth or OpenID Connect to authenticate and authorize their users.
 In some cases it is necessary to grant the differnet permissions to a user based on the resource that he is accessing in the application.

 For example, there is a medical application that needs to have a different access for the users based on a medical case that they are accessing.
 A specific user should have a read only access for the archived case #123, read and write access for an active case #35 and no access to other cases:

 ![problem](docs/custom-authz-problem.png)

 A token issued by identity provider can help us to authenticate a user.
-But it cannot help to authorize access to a resource because identity provider can issue a token to a user only based on his role within the application but not based on the specific resource in the application that user is accessing.
+But it cannot help to authorize access to a medica case because identity provider can issue a token to the users only based on their role within the application but not based on the specific resource in the application that user is accessing.

-In this case, in addition to the token, the custom authorization can help to authorize access.
-However, during the implementation the next requirements should be taken into account:
+In this example, in addition to the token received from an identity profider, the custom authorization shoud be implemented to help to authorize user's access to a specific resourse.

+During the implementation of the custom authorization the next requirements should be taken into account:

 - **Centralization**
   A solution should have a single place where authorization rules are configured.
 It will make it easier and faster to check, find and extend these rules.